MihirLuthra/shm_alloc/README.md

         The shared memory is just a regular file which is <code>mmap(2)</code>'d in the processes.
 This is done before
         <code>main()</code> is called via
         <a href="https://gcc.gnu.org/onlinedocs/gcc-4.7.0/gcc/Function-Attributes.html"><code>__attribute__((constructor))</code></a>.
+		Although this behaviour maybe modified as explained in <a href="https://github.com/MihirLuthra/shm_alloc/blob/master/docs/how_to_use.md#changing-default-settings">changing defaults section</a>.
     </li>
     <li>
         The shared memory is divided into small blocks and allocation of each block is managed by a buddy system in form of